changwoonchoi/homepage3d/README.md

 You can create your own homepage for free without notifying me by forking this project under the following conditions:

-- Add a link to [my homepage](https://www.craftz.dog/)
+- Add a link to [my homepage](https://changwoon.info/)
-- Do not use the 3d voxel dog
+- Do not use the 3D model

 Check out [LICENSE](./LICENSE) for more detail.

+## Acknowledgement
+This website is built based on the [Takuya's website](https://www.craftz.dog/).
+Highly appreciate for his great work!

 ---